roelj/edudist/README.md

 =======

-This project is an attempt to create a cross-platform general-purpose distribution system (like your GNU/Linux distribution's package manager).
+This project is an attempt to create a cross-platform general-purpose distribution system.
+A great example of distribution systems are GNU/Linux packaging systems.
+You might be familiar with APT, RPM or YUM.

-It is not an attempt to create a full package manager like APT or YUM.
+Instead of focussing on distributing software, this project aims to create a distribution system that can distribute data.
+There won't be scripts to run upon installation or removal, instead only files related to the package will be extracted or removed.

 What this project should provide:
 * A lightweight repository system.
-* A cross-platform tool to distribute data.
+* A cross-platform tool to distribute data (not limited to software).

 Dependencies